It is the fastest three hours in media, and we are smack dam almost in the middle of it.

 I've got people.

-Let me tell you Jeffrey, I've got people.
+Jeffrey, I've got people.

-I know people who really think, not cooks, don't wear tinfoil hats, who really think that there is a concerted movement to just destroy the country, tear it apart as it was founded, and that there are various establishment types in on it, and they know that that's what this is part of.
+I know people who really think, not Cooks, don't wear tinfoil hats, who really think that there is a concerted movement to just destroy the country, tear it apart as it was founded, and that there are various establishment types in on it, and they know that that's what this is part of.

-Now the Republicans are at their retreat by the frozen shores of Chesapeake.
+Now, the Republicans are at their retreat by the frozen shores of Chesapeake.

-And from what I understand, there was this what's called an open microphone at these meetings when these issues come up.
+And from what I understand, there was what's called an open microphone at these meetings when these issues come up.

 And members of the House are allowed a minute or two to speak, and the leadership gets all the time they want.

-And there was an embargo placed on anything coming out of there.
+And there was an embargo placed on anything coming out of there, an embargo on the leadership position.

 It turns out the leadership distributed their own position on amnesty to the media.